 Our team at Two Rivers have extensive experience in all routine and surgical extractions.
 We offer conscious sedation alternatives for those with some level of dental anxiety to assure you an easy and painless experience.
 Dental infections have serious and even life-threatening impacts on your general and systemic health.
 Don't wait until both the pain and expense become far greater than necessary.
-Call now to schedule an appointment in Grangeville & McCall, ID.
+Call now to schedule an appointment in Grangeville, Lewiston and McCall, ID.

 Your dental team at Two Rivers Dentistry has had extensive training and experience in removing wisdom teeth.
 We provide in-house treatment for most cases, but we gladly refer cases to our oral surgeon for patients who want a general anesthetic in conjunction with the surgery.
 We do offer conscious sedation including oral medications and nitrous oxide.

 The wisdom teeth get trapped or, worse yet, they try to erupt into place at the expense of crowding and overlapping the front teeth.
 Again, we are glad to do a no charge consultation if you have x-rays to determine what treatment is indicated and their associated costs (again, an exam and x-rays will be necessary if treatment is desired).
 It is generally easier and safer the remove wisdom teeth at a younger age (usually 16 to 18 years old) if the removal is indicated.
 It is particularly important to have these teeth evaluated following orthodontic treatment as the wisdom teeth can severely undermine our ability to retain the orthodontic corrections that have been made.

 Bone grafting technology has advanced significantly in the last ten years.
 This technique has allowed us to regenerate bone in conjunction with implant placements.
 This ability often allows us to place implants immediately following the extraction of your natural tooth/teeth.